JingShing-Tools/Visual-Novel-Editor/README.md

 If you only text 'p:' : the line will only change talker -> 'p:hello' If you only text 'line' : the line will only change text -> 'n:line' If you text 'p:line' : the line will all change -> 'p:line'

+ver0.3
+can change img now.
+using '@' command:
+examples->
+'@n.img=p' -> change npc's image to player '@npc.img=player' -> change npc's image to player add multi bg control

+add '@bg=name' command
+can use @bg=name to change bg to the name level had bg name.

+add '@copy' command
+if you type @same and click add line button.
+It will copy the line you select in list. and add same line under it.
 ```